TwistSLAM++: Fusing multiple modalities for accurate dynamic semantic SLAM: TwistSLAM++: Multimodal object tracking

 \subsection{Estimating clusters geometry}

-The geometry of objects is an important property that we can inject in the SLAM to improve the accuracy of 3D mapping.
+The geometry of objects is an important property that we can inject in a SLAM system to improve the accuracy of 3D mapping.
 To estimate it we use clustered LiDAR points, that are precise and apply the method developed in DSP-SLAM \cite{wang2021dsp}.
 DSP-SLAM uses DeepSDF \cite{park2019deepsdf} to represent the geometry of an object with a signed distance function generated from its latent code vector:

 where $s$ is the SDF value computed at the 3D points position $\point{o}$ and $\mathbf{z} \in \mathbb{R}^{64}$ is the latent code representing the object shape.
 They optimize the latent code, object pose and scale so that the generated geometry tightly fits the object scan.
 Doing so it is possible to reconstruct a realistic watertight mesh and use the object poses as constrains in the BA.
 As we already have a good estimate of the object canonical poses we propose to apply their algorithm on LiDAR points not to refine the pose but rather to refine the SLAM 3D points.
-We use clustered LiDAR scans to fit the latent code $\mathbf{z}$ excatly as in DSP-SLAM.
+We use clustered LiDAR scans to fit the latent code $\mathbf{z}$ similarly to DSP-SLAM.
 However contrary to DSP-SLAM we keep the object pose and scale fixed, their values being set using our own estimate of the object pose and length.
 Then we seek to constrain 3D map points so that they lie on the object estimated surface.
 As we have an estimate of the SDF value and of its derivative with respect to the 3D points position we can apply a gradient descent algorithm to project points on the surface.
 At the $k^{th}$ step of the algorithm we have:

 where $\alpha^{(k)}$ is the step size, the point initial value is $\point{o}^{(0)} =\point{o}$ and the derivative of $G$ is obtained through back propagation.
 This process is repeated for 10 steps to obtain projected points that we denote $\projpoint{o}$.
 Projected points will then be used as anchors in the bundle adjustment to constrain 3D points to be coherent with the estimated geometry.
-The use of LiDAR data is particularly interesting to constrain map points as LiDAR points are usually more precise than points triangulated from stereo images.
+LiDAR scans, which are usually more precise than points triangulated from stereo images are thus used to constrain the map.